 The black bear is found only in North America and the population is estimated at 750,000.
 They can be found in forested areas as far south as Florida and northern Mexico and as far north as Alaska and Canada.
 Their diet consists of fish, carrion, small mammals, insects, fruits, and berries.
 Black bears can live up to 30 years.

-Knoxville Zoo is home to one female, Ursula, and two males.
+Knoxville Zoo is home to one female, Ursula, and three males, Alvin, Otis and Monty.
 Experience Smoky Mountain mist while visiting them at Black Bear Falls